matteoceschia/ReconstructionValidationModule/README.md

 **tm_average_drift_radius.t_cell_hit_count** Vector of drift radii for each Geiger hit in mm.
 The order of the hits corresponds to the order of cell locations in t_cell_hit_count

+**err_average_drift_radius** Vector of uncertainties on the drift radii for each Geiger hit in mm.
+The order of the hits corresponds to the order of hit locations in tm_average_drift_radius.
+It's important that the names match, with "err_" prefix, and with no "." suffix

 **c_calorimeter_hit_map** Vector with all calorimeter hit locations, encoded using EncodeLocation

 **cm_average_calorimeter_energy.c_calorimeter_hit_map** Vector of energies of calorimeter hits in MeV.
 The order of the hits corresponds to the order of hit locations in c_calorimeter_hit_map

+**err_average_calorimeter_energy** Vector of uncertainties on the energies of calorimeter hits in MeV.
+The order of the hits corresponds to the order of hit locations in cm_average_calorimeter_energy.
+It's important that the names match, with "err_" prefix, and with no "." suffix